Major or minor in German studies

 You may wish to pursue German studies as your primary field of study or as a complement to other majors, because Germany is firmly planted at the center of European and world affairs.
 It has the largest economy in Europe, is the global leader in green technology and innovative environmental policy, and is the home of multiple high-tech industries, from solar panel production to high-end electronics and automobile design.
 Germany is also widely seen as the political center of Europe and a critical player in international politics and diplomacy.

 German is the business language of Europe.
-BASF, Siemens, and BMW all have U.S. offices, and dozens of American corporations like John Deere and Rockwell Collins have operations in Germany. the U.S. State Department is also keenly interested in Germany.
-With a background in German, you have access not only to economic and political opportunities in a global world, but also to thinkers like Kant, Freud, Hegel, Marx, Nietzsche, Kafka, Rilke, and Thomas Mann, who will shape their lives and worldviews no matter what their field of study.
+BASF, Siemens, and BMW all have U.S. offices, and dozens of American corporations like John Deere and Collins Aerospace have operations in Germany.
+The U.S. State Department is also keenly interested in Germany.
+With a background in German, you have access not only to economic and political opportunities in a global world, but also to thinkers like Kant, Freud, Hegel, Marx, Nietzsche, Kafka, Rilke, and Thomas Mann.

 Benefits of One Course At A Time